guyfreund/israeli-law-graph/README.md

 #### A mapping of the Israeli legalisation.
 This repository is the implementation of a final project in Digital Sciences course taken by Guy Freund & David Ziegler from The department of Computer Science, Ben-Gurion University, Israel.
 This project is jointly guided by the Ben-Gurion University and the Israeli Ministry of Justice.
-The project's goal is to create a mapping of all the law's in the Israeli legalisation.
+The project's goal is to create a mapping of all the laws in the Israeli legalisation.
 The data being used is given by the Israeli Ministry of Justice.

 ## Database Format
 Each law is structured as an XML file in [AKN format](http://docs.oasis-open.org/legaldocml/ns/akn/3.0) and contains several ref elements.
 Each ref element stores a string reference that points to a specific law and to a specific element nested in the this law's XML file.
 Each such ref element represents a connection between law, such as: